ISCDtoolbox/Commons/README.md

 ```
 If one of the above software is not installed, you can use your favorite package
 manager in order to install it.
 We describe now how to do that (if you are not
 familiar with Mac OS).
-For example, you can use the homebrew software as
+For example, you can use the [Homebrew](https://brew.sh/)
-follows.
-First, you may have to update the local repository containing the list
+software as follows.
+First, you may have to update the local repository
-of available packages.
-This can be done by typing in a command prompt
+containing the list of available packages.
+This can be done by typing in a
+command prompt
 ```
 brew update
 ```